kmaida/reStart-angularjs/README.md

 reStart-angular
 ==========

-A mobile-first, responsive boilerplate in AngularJS.
+A mobile-first, responsive boilerplate in AngularJS with all basic features needed to get a scalable single page application started.

 Currently supports modern browsers and IE9+.
-This framework will attempt to stay in sync with latest Angular stable releases, so the browser support may change over time.
+This boilerplate will attempt to stay in sync with latest Angular stable releases, so the browser support may change over time.

 ## Dependencies

 * AngularJS v1.4.7
 * jQuery v2.1.4
-* Node >= 0.10
+* Node >= v0.10
 * Gulp
-* Sass
+* Sass (Node/libsass, not Ruby)

-## Features
+## Style

 * single responsibility
-* mostly flat file structure
 * modular
+* scalable
+* for more on style, see [https://github.com/johnpapa/angular-styleguide](Angular Styleguide)

+## Features

+* route resolve
+* loading states
+* sample API promises
+* error handling
+* mobile navigation
 * mediaquery-based view switching
+* utility filters
-* example services, factories, filters, directives
+* example factories and directives
-* for more on style, see [https://github.com/johnpapa/angular-styleguide](Angular Styleguide)
+* controller and directive namespacing
+* mobile-first SCSS, reset, normalize
+* jsDoc comments

 ## Demo